Menu:

 Luradoras - Whitecross Street, EC1

-UPDATE: Thanks to Rhonda H. who mails in this tasty new find in Whitecross Street - she thinks it's called Luradoras, but please let me know if this isn't correct.
+Thanks to Rhonda H. who mails in this tasty new find in Whitecross Street - she thinks it's called Luradoras, but please let me know if this isn't correct.
 She writes in:

 "The reason I'm writing is that I happened upon another Burrito catering Van in